AbbasRahimi/EncodingM2G/README.md

 # EncodingM2G
-Encoding model to graph.
+Encoding an Ecore instance model to a graph.

 # Evironment Setting
 Python == 3.7.6

 # Files in the folder
-input/: the metamodels(.ecore) and models(.xmi)
+input/: the metamodels(.ecore) and instance models(.xmi)

-png/: The figure of input metamodels (class diagram)
+png/: The figure of input metamodels

 code/: The source codes